antontanderup/mediocre-hass-media-player-cards/README.md

 | ----------- | ------ | -------- | ------------------------------------------------------------ |
 | `entity_id` | string | Required | The entity ID of the main media player to group others with  |
 | `entities`  | array  | Required | List of entity IDs that can be grouped with the main speaker |

+## Search Functionality

+Both the Mediocre Media Player Card and the Mediocre Massive Media Player Card support search functionality.
+By specifying a `ma_entity_id`, you can enable Music Assistant-specific search features directly within the card.
+Alternatively, enabling the `search.enabled` option will use the regular Home Assistant `search_media` functionality.
+Read more about configuring the cards for search [here](./docs/README_SEARCH.md).

 ## Additional Documentation